 For example, customers shop on WooCommerce, which sends data to QuickBooks to process for payment, inventory management, and other tasks.
 Data entered on QuickBooks, such as an updated product description or inventory adjustment, is shared back to WooCommerce.

-These integrations can also manage and sync data that come from other channels you use: brick and mortar stores, Amazon, eBay, and other major channels.
-This is a huge timesaver!
+These integrations can also manage and sync data that come from other channels you use: brick and mortar stores, Amazon, eBay, etc. This is a huge timesaver!

 Best of all, these tools are relatively easy to master and can be scaled as your business grows.
 Let’s say you want to offer subscription services related to certain products — in other words, act like an affiliate.
 They handle subscriptions effortlessly and take care of renewals and reminders, recurring payments, special offers, and the balance sheet.
 Many users are amazed to discover how much time they spent on manual tasks.